noah1510/redhand/README.md

 The code is licensed under the LGPL-3.0 License.
 All the other stuff, like Textures, Images and Sounds are Licensed under CC-0.
-You can find the full information [here](https://github.com/noah1510/redhand/blob/master/debian/copyright).
+You can find the full information [here](https://github.com/noah1510/redhand/blob/main/debian/copyright).

 ## How to compile/install this project

 There are two release types tagged and latest.
 The tagged version is generally more stable and tested while the latest version has all the features but might break some games.

-### Ubuntu (bionic/focal) based distributions
+### Ubuntu (focal/groovy) based distributions

 There are two personal package archieves you can choose from:

 * [libredhand tagged](https://launchpad.net/~noasakurajin/+archive/ubuntu/libredhand)
 * [libredhand latest](https://launchpad.net/~noasakurajin/+archive/ubuntu/libredhand-latest)

+Please note that I don't actively suport ubuntu bionic or even other linux distros.
+This project should compile on all those platforms just fine if you figure the dependencies out (and for ubuntu add repositories for newer compiler versions).

 ### Windows